rackerlabs/technical-blog/_posts/2020-04-29-enable-oracle-audits-at-the-operating-system-level.md

 ### Introduction

-When you set this parameter to true, the process generates files in the directory determined by the `AUDIT_FILE_DEST` parameter.
+When you set this parameter to `true`, the process generates files in the directory determined by the `AUDIT_FILE_DEST` parameter.
 These files contain a protocol of all the actions of the `sys` user.
-By default, the files contain the connections by `sys` but does not include the actions that occur after the connection.
+By default, the files contain the connections by `sys` but do not include the actions that occur after the connection.

 If you set `AUDIT_SYS_OPERATIONS=true`, the audit file containing all the actions of `sys` belongs to the operating system user that installed the database&mdash;usually, the Oracle user.
 A user with privileges to connect as `sys` probably also has the privilege to connect as `Oracle` on the operating system (OS) level.
-This access makes using `AUDIT_SYS_OPERATIONS` somewhat useless from a security viewpoint.
-So, Oracle permits the audit file to be owned by `root`, which should make it harder for the database administrator to manipulate or delete the file.
+This access makes using `AUDIT_SYS_OPERATIONS` somewhat useless from a security standpoint.
+So, Oracle permits `root` to own the audit file, which should make it harder for the database administrator to manipulate or delete the file.

 ### Configure the audit file at the OS level

-Use the following steps to configure the audit file at the OS level in a Oracle Real Application Clusters (RAC) environment:
+Use the following steps to configure the audit file at the OS level in an Oracle Real Application Clusters (RAC) environment:

 #### Step 1: Set the database parameters